 Pay attention to damp or plumbing problems

-As you analyse the property, you should also pay attention to damp or plumbing problems, as they are utterly common.
-Thus, our advice is to pay attention to signs including bubbly wall paint, or signs of mould in the corners of the rooms, in particular.
+As you analyse the property, you should also pay attention to damp or plumbing problems, as they are incredibly common.
+As such, our advice is to pay attention to signs including bubbly wall paint, or signs of mould in the corners of the rooms, in particular.
 While these problems might be fixed, for persons dealing with allergies, they can create an overall unhealthy living environment, especially for growing families with children.

 Additionally, do check the taps in the kitchen, all bathrooms and laundry.
 You don’t want to deal with low water pressure, as that can be utterly frustrating.
 If you notice a peculiar vibrating sound in the pipes, that might pinpoint the presence of trapped air.
 Still, that is a fixable problem.